DiGergo/milestone-3/README.md

 * User login and register.
 Now anyone can add/delete from the recipes which is a bit dangerous :) .
 * Add favourite buttons to the recipes, so when the user returns to the site can search by favourites.
 * Add a comment section to the recepies, so people can add addittional comments.
+* Shop page would need more improvements and data but because the lack of time I focused on the functionality of the site.

 ## Technologies Used
 * Python 3